PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-12 07:18:29
+Last updated: 2024-04-12 07:19:02
-Random Quote: Science is neat, but I’m afraid it’s not very forgiving. - Scott Clarke
+Random Quote: America, Freddie.
+They've already had their revolution, you won't have to bother. - Ada Thorne